Why is eating in the building an issue?

 "Now a man named Ananias, together with his wife Sapphira, also sold a piece of property.
 With his wife's full knowledge he kept back part of the money for himself, but brought the rest and put it at the apostles' feet.
 Then Peter said, "Ananias, how is it that Satan has so filled your heart that you have lied to the Holy Spirit and have kept for yourself some of the money you received for the land?
 Didn't it belong to you before it was sold?
 And after it was sold, wasn't the money at your disposal?
 What made you think of doing such a thing?
 You have not lied to men but to God."
 When Ananias heard this, he fell down and died.
 And great fear seized all who heard what had happened."

-In this particular case, Ananias sold a property that he did not have to sell and gave the money to the apostles which he could have kept any percentage of the money that he wanted to.
+In this particular case, Ananias sold a property that he did not have to sell and gave the money to the apostles, for which he could have kept any percentage of the money that he wanted to.
 However, he evidently wanted more praise for his deeds than his deeds deserved.
-As such he was told that he did not lie to men, but to God.
+As such, he was told that he did not lie to men but to God.
 That is an unusual saying because the reality is that he did lie to men -- or so he thought.
-If he was just giving the money to the church, then he would have been lying to men.
+If he were just giving the money to the church, he would have lied to men.
 Since he was actually lying to God, then it must mean that the money became God's as soon as he laid it at the apostle's feet.

-This is important when looking at how we spend the money that is collected.
-Some people think that it is just the money of the congregation and therefore it is allowed to be spent in any way that the congregation would like.
-Since it actually belongs to the Lord, then it needs to be spent on things the Lord authorizes.
+This is important when examining how we spend the money collected.
+Some people think that it is just the money of the congregation, and therefore, it is allowed to be spent in any way that the congregation would like.
+Since it actually belongs to the Lord, it needs to be spent on things the Lord authorizes.

 The Building

-I once met an elder in the church who said, "There are many things that we do for which we have no authority.
+I once met an elder in the church who said, "There are many things we do for which we have no authority.
 The building is just one of them."
-I'm going to categorically deny that statement.
-Our goal should always be to do everything because we are convinced that we are authorized to do that.
-Sometimes our authority is very broad, such as "do whatever you like".
+I'm going to deny that statement categorically.
+Our goal should always be to do everything because we are convinced we are authorized to do that.
+Sometimes our authority is very broad, such as "do whatever you like."
 That is still a type of authority.
-If we are given that broad of authority, then we can do anything that we want.
+If we are given that broad of authority, then we can do anything we want.
 For example, we are allowed to eat meat or not eat meat (Romans 14).
 It does not matter.
 If we don't eat meat, we can honestly say that we have authority for that position.
-If we do eat, we can still claim we have been given authority.
+If we eat, we can still claim we have been given authority.

 "So when you give to the needy, do not announce it with trumpets, as the hypocrites do in the synagogues and on the streets, to be honored by men.
 I tell you the truth, they have received their reward in full" (Matthew 6:2).